E. 29th AVENUE TOWN CENTER

 “It seems like Europeans live very differently from us,” Stefanon says.
 “They believe that work, family and life in general can and should be intertwined.
 We work so much during our lives; we need to be passionate about what we do and play a little more.
 Experience more joy.”

 In Italian, “fiori” means flowers, and “amore” means love.
-So upon her return, Stefanon blended her passion – the “love of flowers,” —and Stapleton’s Amore Fiori Flowers and Gifts was born.
+So upon her return, Stefanon blended her passion – the “love of flowers,” —and Central Park’s Amore Fiori Flowers and Gifts was born.

-Open since 2003, Stefanon deliberately chose Stapleton, particularly the Town Center, as the spot for her venture.
+Open since 2003, Stefanon deliberately chose Central Park (at the time Stapleton), particularly the Town Center, as the spot for her venture.

 Amore Fiori recreates the feeling of an outdoor Italian flower market filled with captivating gifts, seasonal décor, plants and a vibrant array of fresh flowers.